firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-64/2019-02-26-a-martian-womans-guide-to-surviving-the-gravity-chamber.md

 8. Ignore the hormones raging through your body, the weight you're gaining, the needle bruises on your ass.

-9. Watch videos of a babies coming out of the TerraWomb.
+9. Watch videos of babies coming out of the TerraWomb.
 Try not to cry, or throw something.

 I am three days away from retrieval.
 My uterus is full of marbles.
 It's painful to walk, to pee, to sit down.

 They put me under and shove a needle inside me.
 The needle shoots out fluid, which detaches my eggs.
 The needle collects the eggs, pulls out.
 It's done.

 I'm awake and being sent home.
-I get a pat on the back on my way out- 18 follicles!
+I get a pat on the back on my way out — 18 follicles!
 They'll see me again in a year or so if I choose to continue to help us survive.

 I go home and think about Scott.
 I rub my empty womb until my skin turns red, blending with the dust of Mars.